Deep Breathing Dangers and Benefits

 Millions of people search for deep breathing exercises for heart failure patients.
 Others are looking for deep breathing to fight fatigue.
 Some medical doctors, nurses, and physiotherapists demonstrate deep breathing or lumbar deep breathing to their patients.
 These medical professionals encourage coughing and deep breathing postoperatively or deep breathing for patients with pneumonia fantasizing that deep abdominal breathing improves health.
 Thousands of ordinary people believe in deep breathing benefits.
 Most alternative health leaders are in the same state of confusion about exact parameters of breathing for ideal health.
 Very few of them can answer a simple but important health question: "Which unconscious breathing pattern provides us with maximum body oxygenation?"

 Medical research studies and physiological science could not find any deep breathing benefits or advantages.
-There is not a single study that have proven or shown that we need to get rid of as much carbon dioxide as possible or that there are some mysterious benefits of deep breathing.
+There is not a single study that have proven or shown that, in ordinary conditions, people need to get rid of as much carbon dioxide as possible or that there are some mysterious benefits of deep breathing.
 In fact, a human being will die within minutes if carbon dioxide level drops to a quarter or fifth of the physiological norm.
-[Deep breathing during correctly done Pranayama only looks deep for naive people.
-In fact, the goal of Pranayama is to accumulate more CO2 due to reduced minute ventilation.
-Hatha yoga masters should have only 1 breath per minute pr even less during this yoga practice.
-See Yoga web pages for more detail.]

 At the same time, thousands of professional medical and physiological studies and experiments have proven the adverse effects of acute and chronic overbreathing (hyperventilation) and hypocapnia (low CO2 levels) on cells, tissues, organs and systems of the human organism.
 Many professional publications and available scientific evidence confirm importance of normal carbon dioxide concentrations for various organs and systems in the human body.
 This website has hundreds of research papers that have proven that carbon dioxide is a regulator of numerous vital processes (see links below).
 Most of all, low CO2 in the lungs causes low O2 levels in body cells.